Reducing the Filtering Effect in Public School Admissions: A Bias-aware Analysis for Targeted Interventions: Abstract

-\ABSTRACT{Traditionally, New York City’s top 8 public schools select candidates solely based on their scores in the Specialized High School Admissions Test (SHSAT).
-These scores are known to be impacted by socioeconomic status of students and test preparation received in ``feeder" middle schools, leading to a massive filtering effect in the education pipeline.
-For instance, around 50\% (resp.
-80\%) of the students admitted to the top public high schools in New York City come from only 5\% (resp.
-15\%) of the middle schools.
+{\bf Problem definition:} Traditionally, New York City's top 8 public schools have selected candidates solely based on their scores in the Specialized High School Admissions Test (SHSAT).
+These scores are known to be impacted by socioeconomic status of students and test preparation received in middle schools, leading to a massive filtering effect in the education pipeline.
 The classical mechanisms for assigning students to schools do not naturally address problems like school segregation and class diversity, which have worsened over the years.
-The scientific community, including policy makers, have reacted by incorporating group-specific quotas, proportionality constraints, or summer school opportunities, but there is evidence that these can end up hurting minorities or even create legal challenges.
-We take a completely different approach to reduce this filtering effect of feeder middle schools, with the goal of increasing the opportunity of students with high economic needs.
-We model a two-sided market where a candidate may not be perceived at their true potential, and is therefore assigned to a lower level than the one (s)he deserves.
-We propose and study the effect of interventions such as additional training and scholarships towards disadvantaged students, and challenge existing mechanisms for scholarships.
-We validate these findings using SAT scores data from New York City high schools.
-We further show that our qualitative takeaways remain the same even when some of the modeling assumptions are relaxed.}
+The scientific community, including policymakers, have reacted by incorporating group-specific quotas and proportionality constraints, with mixed results.
+The problem of finding effective and fair methods for broadening access to top-notch education is still unsolved.

+{\bf Methodology/results:} We take an operations approach to the problem different from most established literature, with the goal of increasing opportunities for students with high economic needs.
+Using data from the Department of Education (DOE) in New York City, we show that there is a shift in the distribution of scores obtained by students that the DOE classifies as ``disadvantaged'' (following criteria mostly based on economic factors).
+We model this shift as a ``bias" that results from an underestimation of the true potential of disadvantaged students.
+We analyze the impact this bias has on an assortative matching market.
+We show that centrally planned interventions can significantly reduce the impact of bias through scholarships or training, when they target the segment of disadvantaged students with average performance.

+{\bf Managerial implications:} To make these interventions incentive compatible and individually-fair, we propose a randomization-based policy for allocation of training resources to students, which is heavily targeted towards average performers.
+Our results challenge existing notions of scholarships in the current education system.
+We believe that these insights can guide policymakers in answering a critical question: how should one allocate limited funding across schools and students to maximally help disadvantaged students.